outdreamer/build-a-cure/docs/tasks/examples.md

                 - the interface query should have a format that is combinable/mergeable once it reaches the combine/merge step of the general solution method

 ## problem-solution format maps (structural components of solution automation workflow insight paths)

+	- based on where the problem is & what type it is, you can start with different methods:
+	    - to invent something, start with structure-fitting or a conceptual query
+	    - to understand a system, start with system derivation
+	    - to predict an optimal function of variables in a system, & with system info & intents mapped in the system, start with vectorization of the problem space
+	    - to find a path across a variance gap or use unused variance, & with system info, start with modeling gaps in the problem systems as solutions
+	    - to find a quick approximation of system understanding & without time for system derivation, start with interface derivation
+	    - with specific information about objects in the system, & without a few relationships, use queries on the object model

 	- connecting problem & solution formats has a set of workflows based on structure & adjacent solution automation workflows that can direct the interface query design by the requirements of the steps in those workflows
 	    - examples: